andvea/shopify-graphql-client/README.md

 trotthled requests.
 - **Queue**: your requests are automatically placed in a FIFO queue which guarantees the order of execution.
+- **HTTP/2 support**: all the requests are made via HTTP/2 and the session remains active as long as the queue is not empty.
+It's a mechanism that allows you to save time, especially with many requests in the queue.
 - Cache *(Work in progress)*
 - Metrics *(Work in progress)*